puppetlabs/gatling-puppet-load-test/NEW_README.md

 : Provisions, installs, and runs apples to apples test.

 `performance_against_already_provisioned`
-: Run tests against an existing set of hosts This task is only intended to be run against the very latest set of provisioned hosts.
+: Run tests against an existing set of hosts.
+This task is only intended to be run against the very latest set of provisioned hosts.

 `performance_deprovision_with_abs`